mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 These features are not supported by Webpack 4, so if you are using Webpack 4, you will need to transpile these features yourself or upgrade to Webpack 5.

-Here is an example of how you can transpile these features on Webpack 4 using the `@babel/preset-env` plugin:
+Here is an example of how you can transpile these features on Webpack 4 using the `@babel/preset-env` preset:

 ```diff
  // webpack.config.js